 Once the crisis passes, and it will pass, those new customers may stick around and switch to paid subscriptions.

 That same mindset should apply to retention strategies.
 Give customers the flexibility to suspend accounts, defer payments and pause subscriptions.
 People are tightening their belts and shedding everything but the most vital services, but when you self-isolate from the rest of the physical world, digital subscription services are extremely helpful to stay connected and mitigate the changes in your day-to-day life.

 Some voluntary churn is inevitable, but managing passive churn, for those customers who want to continue the great recurring subscription relationship with your business, is critical.
 Always leave the door open for customers to come back once life returns to normal.
 It’s better to lose out on a few months of revenue than a subscriber’s entire customer lifetime value.

 How Vindicia is supporting social responsibility

-Vindicia’s recurring billing and retention platform is intentionally designed for subscription businesses, so companies can suspend payments, pause subscriptions and add free promotions with ease, as well as managing the passive churn to eliminate additional headaches to your subscribers who are most likely concerned about other aspects of their life.
+Vindicia’s recurring billing and retention platform are intentionally designed for subscription businesses, so companies can suspend payments, pause subscriptions and add free promotions with ease, as well as managing the passive churn to eliminate additional headaches to your subscribers who are most likely concerned about other aspects of their life.

-You can experiment with different payment plans as well as retention strategies that appeal to beleaguered customers, while protecting your brand and your long-term value.
+You can experiment with different payment plans as well as retention strategies that appeal to beleaguered customers while protecting your brand and your long-term value.
 Use real-time customer data and insights to guide your decisions and find the right approach for your customer base.
 We give you everything you need to tweak your subscription and retention strategy for the best results.